keu/docs/software/disaster-recovery.md

 ## Backup

-To recover the Astronomer platform in the case of an incident, there are two main components that need to be backed up:
+To recover the Astronomer platform in the case of an incident, back up the following resources in order of priority:

-1. The Kubernetes cluster state
+- The Kubernetes cluster state and Astronomer Postgres database.
-2. The Astronomer Postgres database
+- ElasticSearch, Prometheus, and Alertmanager persistent volume claims (PVCs).

+You should never back up Redis PVCs.
+Restoring Redis can result in conflicting Airflow and Celery task state information.

-Read below for specific instructions for how to backup both components.
+Read below for specific instructions for how to backup these components.

 ### Kubernetes cluster backup